OFG Bancorp (OFG)

 10. Return on Equity

-Over the last five years, OFG Bancorp has averaged an ROE of 15.2%, exceptional for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
-This shows OFG Bancorp has a strong competitive moat.
+Over the last five years, OFG Bancorp has averaged an ROE of 15.6%, impressive for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
+This is a bright spot for OFG Bancorp.

 OFG Bancorp Return on Equity

-11. Key Takeaways from OFG Bancorp’s Q3 Results
+11. Key Takeaways from OFG Bancorp’s Q4 Results

 12. Is Now The Time To Buy OFG Bancorp?

-OFG Bancorp has some positive attributes, but it isn’t one of our picks.
-Although its revenue growth was mediocre over the last five years and analysts expect growth to slow over the next 12 months, its admirable net interest margin a wonderful starting point for the overall profitability of the business.
+There are some bright spots in OFG Bancorp’s fundamentals, but its business quality ultimately falls short.
+Although its revenue growth was uninspiring over the last five years and analysts expect growth to slow over the next 12 months, its admirable net interest margin a wonderful starting point for the overall profitability of the business.
 Be wary, however, as OFG Bancorp’s declining net interest margin shows its loan book is becoming less profitable.

-OFG Bancorp’s P/B ratio based on the next 12 months is 1.3x.
-While this valuation is fair, the upside isn’t great compared to the potential downside.
+OFG Bancorp’s P/B ratio based on the next 12 months is 1.2x.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
 We're fairly confident there are better stocks to buy right now.